janis-commerce/aws-secrets-manager/README.md

 **Cache:** The values are cached for 1 day.
 After that, it will be fetched again from AWS.
 This reduces API calls and therefore costs significantly.
 You can clear the cache manually anytime by calling `clearFromCache()`

+#### `async updateValue(secretString: string): object`

+Modifies the value of a secret, encoded it on base64.
+The new value will be cached with the new VersionId returned

+It rejects an `AwsSecretsManagerError` in case an error occurs (network error, encoding error, etc).

 #### `setVersionId(): this`

 Sets the version ID to be handled.